AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 LINE channel enhancements - [Learn more](../../delivery/using/line-channel.md)

-New Vertica FDA connector - [Learn more](../../installation/using/configure-fda-vertica.md)
+New Vertica Analytics FDA connector - [Learn more](../../installation/using/configure-fda-vertica.md)

 New Google BigQuery FDA connector - [Learn more](../../installation/using/configure-fda-google-big-query.md)